jgorman/rails_ubuntu/README.md

 A Chef cookbook to provision Ubuntu for Rails deployment using Nginx, Passenger, and Capistrano.

-This is also excellent stack for deploying Node applications.
+This is also an excellent stack for deploying Node applications.

 This cookbook is modeled on the excellent Go Rails deployment guide.
 A big shout out to [Chris Oliver](https://gorails.com/users/1)!